novoda/sqlite-analyzer/README.md

 ## Description

-Generates java/android database access code by analyzing sqlite migration files or sqlite databases, keeping full control of what code is generated.
+Generates java/android database access code by analysing sqlite migration files or sqlite databases, keeping full control of what code is generated.

 sqlite-analyzer creates an in-memory sqlite database, either from a given database file or by running sql migrations, and analyzes its tables to construct a DatabaseModel.
 This model is then used to generate code.